Updated September, 2023.

 Their history is interwoven with the natural world, and at the SLCC you have the opportunity to connect with ambassadors from both Indigenous Nations during a tour of the galleries and buildings, video presentation and drumming performance.

-It’s worth timing your visit over lunch, as their Thunderbird Cafe has some tasty Indigenous-inspired options with a modern twist, like their bannock tacos and venison chili.
+It’s worth timing your visit over lunch, as their Thunderbird Cafe has some tasty Indigenous-inspired options with a modern twist, like their bannock tacos and venison chilli.
 And if you’re looking for a keepsake or gift, their shop has some beautifully crafted carvings, jewelry and kitchen items.

 They often have a rotating exhibit in the upper gallery and for a broader way to connect while you’re here take a read of How to Experience Indigenous Culture In and Around Whistler.